Back to Blog

 Security by Default: The Only Sustainable Approach in an Agent-Driven World

-ApproachInitial CostBreach Risk (Agent-Augmented)Compliance Ready
+ApproachInitial CostBreach Risk (Agent-Augmented)Compliance Readiness (Agent-Specific)

-Foundation Security$15-25KLow (Core agent containment)Yes (e.g., GDPR-ready for agents)
+Foundation Security$15-25KLow (Core agent containment, basic audit trails, strong encryption)Yes (e.g., GDPR-ready for basic agent data handling)

 Key Insight